-Bullying can happen in person or online, via various digital platforms and devices and it can be obvious (overly or lidden (covert).
-Bullying behaviour is repeated, or has the potential to be repeated, over time (for example, hough sharing or digital records)
+Bullying can happen in person or online, via various digital platforms and devices and it can be obvious (overt) or hidden (covert).
+Bullying behaviour is repeated, or has the potential to be repeated, over time (for example, through sharing of digital records).